-Malvina Rossi is accreditation manager for the IQAS and QPIDS accreditation scheme.
+Madeline Corrigan is the programme manager for the IQAS and QPIDS accreditation schemes.
 She is based at the Royal College of Physicians and is responsible for the operational management of the scheme.
 She works with the clinical lead and the steering group on the scheme's strategy, development and expansion.

 Manager - Royal College of Physicians Accreditation Unit

 Head assessor - Royal College of Physicians Accreditation Unit

 Debbie has over 30 years’ experience in healthcare in nursing, managerial, quality improvement and quality assurance roles.
 She has a proven track record of delivering large complex programmes and projects at national and international level.
 Debbie has developed advanced skills in many areas, including: training and leadership skills development; quality improvement; assessor training and development; change management; programme and business management skills.